c4cs/c4cs.github.io/_commands/basics/who.md

  `-p`    Print active processes spawned by launchd(8) (unsupported).

- `-q`    Quick mode'': List only the names and the number of users currently logged on.
+ `-q`    Quick mode: List only the names and the number of users currently logged on.
 When this option is
          used, all other options are ignored.

   `-r`   Print the current runlevel.
 This is meaningless on Mac OS X.